Jessore

 Jessore (যশোর, /bn/), officially Jashore, (Note: The spelling of the district name in the Latin script was officially changed from Jessore to Jashore in April 2018.) is a city of Jessore District in Khulna Division.
 It lies in southwestern Bangladesh.
 It is home to the first flight training school of the Bangladeshi Air Force, established in 1971.
-Jessore city consists of 9 wards and 73 mahalls.
+Jashore city consists of 9 wards and 73 mahalls.
 Jashore municipality was established in 1864.
 The area of the town is 21.15 km^{2}.
-It has a population of about 209,330 according to the record of Jessore municipality, which makes it the 22nd largest city in Bangladesh.
-Jessore also has a domestic airport known as Jashore Airport.
+It has a population of about 209,330 according to the record of Jashore municipality, which makes it the 22nd largest city in Bangladesh.
+Jashore also has a domestic airport known as Jashore Airport.

 Etymology

 The present-day city of Jashore was originally known as Kasba.
 The current name was originally acquired from the name of the surrounding pargana and zamindari estate of Jashore, or Jesar, when Kasba became its capital.
 The district's name was also applied to its two previous capitals, which are now known as Ishwaripur and Murali, respectively, so early mentions of jashore are not referring to the modern town.

 The name "Jashore" is traditionally explained as a derivation from the Sanskrit name Yaśohara, meaning "glory-depriving".
 The name originally applied to the town now called Ishwaripur, which was founded sometime after 1573-74 by Vikramaditya, father of Pratapaditya.
 According to J. Westland, "glory-depriving" may have been used in the sense of "so glorious that it makes other cities seem humble in comparison".
 An inscription at Kanhaynagar records a similar epithet for that place: ruchira-ruchi-hara, or "depriving of beauty that which is beautiful".